dmstern/npmfrog/README.md

 ### Configuration

-At the first start up, npmFrog will create a configuration file in your home directory under `~/.npmfrog/config.json`.
+At the first startup, npmFrog will create a configuration file in your home directory under `~/.npmfrog/config.json`.
 Please fill this file with your artifactory properties.

 If you want to add additional text in the `/howto` section, you can create a `howto.md` file in the `~/.npmfrog` directory with some additional [markdown](https://www.markdownguide.org/) content.